matter-labs/era-boojum/README.md

 through more audits and bug bounties programs.
 We would love to hear our community's thoughts and suggestions about it!
 It is important to state that forking it now can potentially lead to missing important security updates, critical features, and performance improvements.

+### Third party notices
+This software includes components from third parties.
+For a full list of these components and their licenses, see the [THIRD PARTY NOTICES file](ThirdPartyNotices.txt).